 Yes.
 Names and contact details will be recorded with people’s permission.
 This would only be given to the government’s Track and Trace scheme if someone attending church became ill.
 Records will be stored according to our data protection policy and will be destroyed after 21 days.
 If you are a regular member and wish to opt out, please tell us.
 Visitors will be invited to leave their name and contact details but they may wish to decline.
+We also display a QR code for the new NHS Covid app for people to scan.
 It is not compulsory.

 WHAT ARE WE DOING TO KEEP PEOPLE SAFE?

 We have done a risk assessment and are implementing various measures.
 Please watch the video above for the 3 keys changes that we are making in church.
 Please read the 4 steps that we are asking everyone to take.

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.

 These cookies are strictly necessary to provide you with services available through our website and to use some of its features.